lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Let's build a Food Delivery program for a restaurant!

-Here are the **user stories** of our software:
+Here are the first **user stories** of our software:
-- As an employee (manager or delivery guy), I can log in
-- As a manager, I can create a meal with its name and its price
+- As a user, I can create a meal with its name and its price
-- As a manager, I can read all the meals
+- As a user, I can read all the meals
-- As a manager, I can create a customer with its name and its address
+- As a user, I can create a customer with its name and its address
-- As a manager, I can read all the customers
+- As a user, I can read all the customers
-- As a manager, I can create an order with a meal, for a customer and assigned to a delivery guy
-- As a manager, I can read all the undelivered orders
-- As a delivery guy, I can real all my undelivered orders
-- As a delivery guy, I can mark one of my orders as delivered

 **WARNINGS**